“Which direction should we walk?”

 LGBT rights in Cuba and additional gay Cuba resources

-In 2018, a number of online articles seemed to give the impression that Cuba is some sort of gay utopia, but most of these were exaggerated.
+In 2018, a number of online articles seemed to give the impression that Cuba is some sort of utopia for gay men, but most of these were exaggerated.
 Yes, Cuba is gay friendly to a greater degree than many of its Caribbean neighbors, but a lot of those countries (Jamaica, Trinidad) have notoriously homophobic cultures, so being more progressive than them isn’t necessarily a huge statement.

 Havana does have a pride parade in May to coincide with the International Day Against Homophobia.
 Raul Castro’s daughter Mariela has been an outspoken advocate for LGBT rights.
 She works at the National Centre for Sex Education.